AlekEagle/cumulonimbus-frontend/TOS.md

 ## Digital Millennium Copyright Act (DMCA) Claims

-If a user is to upload content that violates DMCA a request for a takedown can be filed at dmca@alekeagle.com with a subject of "Cumulonimbus DMCA Claim".
+If a user is to upload content that violates DMCA, a request for a take-down can be filed at dmca@alekeagle.com with a subject of "Cumulonimbus DMCA Claim".
 Abuse of a DMCA Claim is not tolerated and will go ignored.

 ## Contact